Renormalization: Attitudes and interpretation

+However, Abdus Salam remarked in 1972:

 Field-theoretic infinities – first encountered in Lorentz's computation of electron self-mass – have persisted in classical electrodynamics for seventy and in quantum electrodynamics for some thirty-five years.
 These long years of frustration have left in the subject a curious affection for the infinities and a passionate belief that they are an inevitable part of nature; so much so that even the suggestion of a hope that they may, after all, be circumvented — and finite values for the renormalization constants computed – is considered irrational.
-Compare Russell's postscript to the third volume of his autobiography The Final Years, 1944–1969 (George Allen and Unwin, Ltd., London 1969), p.
-221:

-In the modern world, if communities are unhappy, it is often because they have ignorances, habits, beliefs, and passions, which are dearer to them than happiness or even life.
-I find many men in our dangerous age who seem to be in love with misery and death, and who grow angry when hopes are suggested to them.
-They think hope is irrational and that, in sitting down to lazy despair, they are merely facing facts.

-In quantum field theory, the value of a physical constant, in general, depends on the scale that one chooses as the renormalization point, and it becomes very interesting to examine the renormalization group running of physical constants under changes in the energy scale.
+In quantum field theory, the value of a physical constant depends on the scale that one chooses as the renormalization point.
 The coupling constants in the Standard Model of particle physics vary in different ways with increasing energy scale: the coupling of quantum chromodynamics and the weak isospin coupling of the electroweak force tend to decrease, and the weak hypercharge coupling of the electroweak force tends to increase.
-At the colossal energy scale of 10^{15} GeV (far beyond the reach of our current particle accelerators), they all become approximately the same size (Grotz and Klapdor 1990, p.
-254), a major motivation for speculations about grand unified theory.
-Instead of being only a worrisome problem, renormalization has become an important theoretical tool for studying the behavior of field theories in different regimes.
+At energy scale of 10^{15} GeV (far beyond the reach of current particle accelerators), they all become approximately the same size, a major motivation for speculations about grand unified theory.

-If a theory featuring renormalization (e.g. QED) can only be sensibly interpreted as an effective field theory, i.e. as an approximation reflecting human ignorance about the workings of nature, then the problem remains of discovering a more accurate theory that does not have these renormalization problems.
+If a renormalized theory can only be interpreted as an effective field theory, then the problem remains of discovering a more accurate theory that does not have these renormalization problems.
 As Lewis Ryder has put it, "In the Quantum Theory, these [classical] divergences do not disappear; on the contrary, they appear to get worse.
 And despite the comparative success of renormalisation theory, the feeling remains that there ought to be a more satisfactory way of doing things."